apausa/cern/README.md

 # Monte Carlo Methods Dashboard

-Full stack web application for Detector Simulation team researchers within the ALICE Collaboration at CERN to manage Monte Carlo Methods.
+Full stack web application to help Detector Simulation team researchers within the ALICE Collaboration manage Monte Carlo methods.

+The project objective is to streamline the configuration, execution and consultation phases of these simulations through a digital tool; validating the configuration automatically and managing multiple executions simultaneously.
+Also, to facilitate the consultation of Monte Carlo methods, regarding their content, status and result.
+The idea is inspired by ALICE Hyperloop and Detector Control System.

 ![Mock-up](https://mir-s3-cdn-cf.behance.net/project_modules/2800_opt_1/2736e0195579681.660fdd36d5fae.jpeg)